taqtiqa-mark/jlenv/README.md

 Use jlenv to pick a Julia version for your application and guarantee that your development environment matches production.

+**NOTE:**
+Please use a tagged [release](https://github.com/jlenv/jlenv/releases).
+Master is where upcoming changes land ahead of a release.

 ## jlenv Does...

 * Change the global Julia version on a per-user basis.